arrowheadapps/strapi-connector-firestore/README.md

 - The collection should be bounded (i.e. you can guarantee that there will only be a finite number of entries).
 For example, a collection of users would be unbounded, but Strapi configurations and permissions/roles would be bounded.
 - The number of entries and size of the entries must fit within a single Firestore document.
 The size limit for a Firestore document is 1MiB ([see limits](https://firebase.google.com/docs/firestore/quotas#limits)).
-- The benefits of flattening will be diminished if the collection is most commonly queried one document at a time (flattening would increase bandwith usage with same amount of read operations).
+- The benefits of flattening will be diminished if the collection is most commonly queried one document at a time (flattening would increase bandwidth usage with same amount of read operations).

 ### Search and non-native queries